 In appreciation of Doud’s service, Clayton endowed the Clayton-Doud Award, which recognizes brothers who come to one another’s aid in times of trouble.
 The biennial scholarship provides $10,000 in scholarships to brothers who exemplify the relationship shared by Brothers Clayton and Doud.

-All SigEp undergraduates and alumni are eligible for the award.
+All SigEp undergraduates are eligible for the award.